 Residence Permits - EU/EEA Citizens

 If you are a citizen of an EU/EEA country, then you do not require a residence permit to study in Sweden.
-If you are a citizen of Switzerland, you do not need a residence permit to study in Sweden unless you plan to stay longer than three months.
+If you are a citizen of Switzerland, you need a residence permit to study in Sweden unless you plan to study for less than three months.

 Residence Permits - Non-EU/EEA Citizens